AILWQ/DySymNet/README.md

 ## 🔥 Highlights

-- Our proposed ***<span style="font-variant: small-caps;">DySymNet</span>*** is a new search paradigm for symbolic regression (SR) that searches the symbolic network with various architectures instead of searching expressions in the large functional space.
+- ***<span style="font-variant: small-caps;">DySymNet</span>*** is a new search paradigm for symbolic regression (SR) that searches the symbolic network with various architectures instead of searching expressions in the large functional space.
 - ***<span style="font-variant: small-caps;">DySymNet</span>*** possesses promising capabilities in solving high-dimensional problems and optimizing coefficients, which are lacking in current SR methods.
-- Extensive numerical experiments demonstrated that ***<span style="font-variant: small-caps;">DySymNet</span>*** outperforms state-of-the-art baselines across various SR standard benchmark datasets and the well-known SRBench with more variables.
+- ***<span style="font-variant: small-caps;">DySymNet</span>*** outperforms state-of-the-art baselines across various SR standard benchmark datasets and the well-known SRBench with more variables.

 ## 📦 Requirements